Psych: Production

 The show uses White Rock, British Columbia, Canada for its Santa Barbara, California setting.
-Psych also incorporates Vancouver and various locations around the Lower Mainland of British Columbia as a backdrop.
-Santa Barbara is on a mountainous coastline without bays and just has the few Channel Islands miles offshore.
-Many of the overlooking helicopter shots and set-up shots (in which the exterior of the Santa Barbara Courthouse is shown) are actually filmed in Santa Barbara.
-The animated segments "The Big Adventures of Little Shawn and Gus" were created by J.J.
-Sedelmaier Productions, Inc. The music, effects, and sound design for "The Big Adventures of Little Shawn and Gus" were created by Fred Weinberg.

 Casting

 Anne Dudek's character was written out of the series after the character generated a negative test audience reaction with Lassiter due to their relationship.
 Maggie Lawson was cast as Juliet O'Hara to serve as a replacement.

 Theme song

-The theme song for Psych is "I Know You Know" by The Friendly Indians, series creator Steve Franks's band.
-Some episodes in seasons three through eight use an extended version of "I Know You Know" consisting of the first verse and the chorus, but most episodes use a shortened version consisting of mostly the chorus.
+The theme song for Psych is "I Know You Know" by the Friendly Indians, series creator Steve Franks's band.
+Some episodes in the third through eighth seasons use an extended version of "I Know You Know" consisting of the first verse and the chorus, though most episodes use a shortened version consisting of mostly the chorus.
 In some episodes, the theme song is changed, usually as a tie-in to the theme of the episode to come.